 The James Alan Cox Foundation for Student Photojournalists

-To be considered for the internship, please submit the following when applying to requisition JR07027 through http://www.meredith.com/careers.
+To be considered for an internship, please submit the items listed below.
+Deadline to submit is August 1, 2020.
 EOE.

 1. Attach a cover letter explaining why you would like to be selected for this internship.

-2. Résumé of your current college and other related experience, which includes academic and/or professional references
+2. Résumé of your current college and other related experience

 Our internship criteria require the selected student to be in their current junior or senior year in college during the term of the internship, have completed a journalism writing course and be interested in becoming a news (video) photojournalist.
 Prior experience with live video shooting and editing preferred.